ThisTestUser/SudokuSolver/README.md

 * Deterministic - For any input, will always output the same solution, even if there are multiple solutions

 ## Downsides
-* Takes a long time to input custom rules
+* Takes a long time to input custom rules - The Sudoku solver supports printing out rule templates from a text file of space separated numbers.
+Check ConstraintGenerator.java for the formatting.
+The command line format is ```--constraints-file <file_name> --mode <mode>```.

 * Can't tell the user if there are multiple solutions